| Irritant and contact dermatitis is more common in the adult age.

 is at home.
 Without this precaution recurrence of contact dermatitis

-is usually the rule)
+is usually the rule) The organic dyes are

 also present in cosmetics, rubber, plastics, shoes, shoe creams,